-If the turbine is not available, as in a turbine trip, then steam is rejected either to atmosphere via steam reject valves at Pickering NGS or to the main condenser via condenser steam discharge valves at Bruce NGS-A. This process continues until the temperature of the PHT falls to around 170°C at which point the SRV's are full open and no longer capable of reducing the PHT temperature in a controlled manner.
+If the turbine is not available, as in a turbine trip, then steam is rejected either to atmosphere via steam reject valves at Pickering NGS or to the main condenser via condenser steam discharge valves at Bruce NGS-A. This process continues until the temperature of the PHT falls to around 170°C at which point the SRV's are full open and no longer capable of reducing the PHT temperature.
 It is at this point that the shutdown cooling takes over.

-Q7.14 Explain why the BPC program terminates at 170°C when in the 'cooldown' mode.
+Explain why the BPC program terminates at 170°C when in the 'cooldown' mode.